pbergman/sentry-bundle/README.md

 ## Sentry Bundle

-because the monolog handler provided by [entry/sentry-symfony](https://github.com/getsentry/sentry-symfony) will push all logs individually instead of using breadcrumbs this handler is created.

-when you configure your handler after a fingercrossed, buffer or any other handler that calls the `Monolog\Formatter\FormatterInterface::handleBatch` this will then create one message with rest being breadcrumbs of the original message.

-so you could install like:
+I have created this bundle because the [entry/sentry-symfony](https://github.com/getsentry/sentry-symfony) was not using the batch handler from monolog when connected with a buffer handler.
+This resulted in all messaged from a request being delivered individually instead of using breadcrumbs.

+So with this extension you could configure monolog like this:

 ```
     handlers: